IbrahemHurani/OOP_ariel/README.md

 is working with algorithm offline that is the algorithm have all the data form the beginnig. my algorithm have four class:

--class Building:this class for read from the building.json and input to Variables,the building.json have all the information about the elevator in the building and the max floor in the bulid and the min floor.
+1)class Building:this class for read from the building.json and input to Variables,the building.json have all the information about the elevator in the building and the max floor in the bulid and the min floor.
 ```python
  def __init__(self,FileName):
     with open(FileName, "r") as fp: